Mexico Invest Free shortlist

 • Property manager verification needed for operational feasibility

-Detailed due diligence timeline by property type
+What should buyers verify on detailed due diligence timeline by property type?

 Due diligence timelines vary significantly based on property type, seller cooperation, and regional documentation practices.
 Resale condos in established markets typically require 2-3 weeks, while pre-construction purchases or properties with complex ownership structures may extend to 6-8 weeks.
 Understanding timeline expectations prevents rushed decisions and ensures thorough risk assessment.